Backyard before custom pool construction in Thousand Oaks

 What pool services are available in Thousand Oaks?

-New pools, remodels, resurfacing, equipment upgrades, and backyard transformations are available in Thousand Oaks.
-Most projects start with a 30-60 minute site review because Ventura County permits, clay-to-granite soil changes, and hillside pads can change the scope before design or scheduling.
+New builds, remodels, resurfacing, equipment work, and backyard jobs in Thousand Oaks.
+We start with a site walk because Ventura County permits, clay-to-granite soil changes, and hillside pads can change the scope before design or scheduling.

 Who handles pool permits in Thousand Oaks?